 Much like its namesake bar (and the individual who spawned the bar’s name), Stingrays Draught is a little left of centre.
-Sure the beer inside may be straightforward enough but it represents a different look and feel when compared with the broader Bodriggy family, with the idea being that this is a beer grabbed by the case and enjoyed straight from the tin.
+Sure, the beer inside may be straightforward enough but it represents a different look and feel when compared with the broader Bodriggy family; the idea being that this is a beer to be grabbed by the case and enjoyed straight from the tin.

-Being a bit of a play for the mainstream lager drinker's attention, it hits the mark well too, pouring with a glistening gold with a bright and white head of foam.
-Dig into it and you’ll find a soft bit of bitterness and some floral and spice notes but at the same time, maybe don’t dig into it too much.
-After all, it's meant to be drunk ice cold in the sun or alternatively, enjoyed at the "bougie bogan" hangout that is Stingrays Upstairs.
+As a bit of a play for the mainstream lager drinker's attention, it hits the mark well, pouring a glistening gold with a bright and white head of foam.
+Dig into it and you’ll find a soft bitterness and some floral and spicy notes but, at the same time, maybe don’t dig into it too much.
+After all, it's meant to be drunk ice cold in the sun or, alternatively, enjoyed at the "bougie bogan" hangout that is Stingrays Upstairs.